Sons of the Neon Night: Release

 In April 2025, Sons of the Neon Night was selected to be screened out of competition in the Midnight Screenings section at the 78th Cannes Film Festival, where it had its world premiere on 17 May 2025.
-The film is set to be theatrically released in Hong Kong on 1 October 2025.
+The film was theatrically released in Hong Kong on 1 October 2025.

 Reception

+Box office

+Sons of the Neon Night has grossed a total of US$13.4 million worldwide combining its box office gross from Hong Kong (US$1.4 million) and China (US$12 million).

+Critical response

 Elizabeth Kerr of Screen International described Sons of the Neon Night as a highly ambitious and "lushly constructed" epic that, despite its "desaturated palette", "post-apocalyptic industrial chic production design", and Juno Mak's efforts to redefine the crime thriller genre, was "hampered by choppy pacing and storytelling", with its ineffective narrative and worldbuilding attributed to the seven-hour rough cut that removed many connections and emotional depths between characters, leading her to suggest it would work better as "an excellent miniseries".
 Graeme Guttmann of Screen Rant found the film "hyper-stylized", highlighting its "precise editing and light camera work" that creates a composition reminiscent of a music video, but lamented the lack of narrative cohesion, character development, and emotional depth, which makes it difficult for the audience to engage.

+Accolades

+At the 44th Hong Kong Film Awards, Sons of the Neon Night won eight awards: Best Supporting Actor (Alex To), Best Cinematography (Sion Michel and Richard Bluck), Best Editing (William Chang), Best Art Direction (Juno Mak, Yee Chung-man, Ambrose Chow Sai-hung, and Jona Sees), Best Costume and Makeup Design (Somad and Uma Wang), Best Original Film Score (Ryuichi Sakamoto and Nate Connelly), Best Sound Design (Nopawat Likitwong, Poolpetch Hatthakitkosol, and Dhanarat Dhitirojana), and Best Visual Effects (Enoch Chan, Yu Yat-tung, Chris Chow, and Felix Lai Tsz-fei).
+It also received four nominations for Best Film, Best Supporting Actress (Nina Paw), Best Action Choreography (Tang Sui-wa and Xiong Xinxin), and Best New Director (Mak).